wilsonwu/vuetify-audio/README.md

 - Support Dark mode of Vuetify.
 - Support auto play, but if user didn't interact with the document first, the audio can't be played.
 - Support turn on and off audio download button.
+- Support disable the Vuetify Card style, and you can use this component in your own Vuetify Card of your page.

 ### Demo